PRIDE OF THE EASTERN CAPE

 In order to ensure that you have a memorable experience, we want you to be prepared and comfortable.
 We highly recommend you bring:

 - Warm clothing

-The game drives themselves last for approximately three to four hours and take you through the reserve.
+The game drives themselves last for approximately three to four hours and takes you through the reserve.
 Included on the game drive is a coffee stop for the morning drive and a sundowner stop in the evening.

-Unfortunately, no children under the age of 4 are permitted on the game drives; however we can arrange a childminder at an additional cost.
+Unfortunately, no children under the age of 4 are permitted on the game drives; however, we can arrange a childminder at an additional cost.

 In addition to spectacular game drives, Shamwari Game Reserve also offers professionally guided walking tours.
 Here, you can gain a true perspective of the flora and fauna indigenous to the region.
 Your guide can point out animal tracks, dung, hiding spots, rare birds and educate you on the area and its history.

 Unfortunately, no children under the age of 16 or adults over the age of 60 (unless provided with a doctor’s certificate of fitness) are permitted on these walks.
 We regret that for safety reasons, pregnant women are not permitted on these walks.

 As Shamwari is a malaria free area, there is no need for you to pack any preventative tablets or syrup, other than your prescription medication.
 However, we do highly recommend that you bring:

 - Light clothing for summer safaris